 Indeed, Karim’s student experience was packed between the JPEC, being involved with Northern Iowa Student Government, working as a student teaching assistant, studying computer science, working in UNI’s IT department and participating in lots of activities with his fellow international students.

 Upon graduation, Karim worked in UNI’s IT department for five years.
 He even utilized students in UNI’s textiles and apparel program to start doing market research for Dhakai in 2020 before launching the business in 2021.

 “I'm very thankful and grateful for the opportunity and all the resources that UNI has provided me with,” he said.
-“Without the support of Kristi Marchesani, Laurie Watje, Patrick Luensmann, Bart Schmitz, Randy Pinklington, the JPEC, Mike Holmes, Kevan Forest and UNI IT, I wouldn't be where I am today.
+“Without the support of Kristi Marchesani, Laurie Watje, Patrick Luensmann, Bart Schmitz, Randy Pilkington, the JPEC, Mike Holmes, Kevan Forest and UNI IT, I wouldn't be where I am today.
 I'm thankful for their support and UNI’s support and the experience that I had.”